tc39/notes/es6/2012-09/sept-18.md

 DH/AWB/RW: (discussion) Object.define, Object.put

-RW: Have research and supporting cases from jQuery, Dojo, YUI, Node core, Underscore… Always exists an approximation of "merging" or "extending"
+RW: Have research and supporting cases from jQuery, Dojo, YUI, Node core, Underscore...
+Always exists an approximation of "merging" or "extending"

 AWB: We should strive to fix the future and correct developers thinking about "define" and "assign"